joshsj/joshsj.github.io/source/_posts/lists.md

 {% caption_img array.png "Pointer Arithmetic" https://stepik.org/lesson/28868/step/1 %}

-This means they have random access with {% bigo 1 %}.
+This means they have _random access_ --- all elements can be accessed in constant time ({% bigo 1 %}).

 ### Adding & Removing